-The missing drives were on servers dedicated to be used for training, which may have delayed the discovery that they were missing, Thompson said.
+The missing tapes were on servers dedicated to be used for training, which may have delayed the discovery that they were missing, Thompson said.

 The breach was reported in the local media the day after discovery, Thompson said, but it has taken this long to review copies of the recordings to determine what personal information might have been exposed.
 That effort so far has involved 418 Blues employees, plus 400 contractors from the Kroll security firm working in two shifts, she said.

 Mailings were sent Nov.
-20 to group administrators informing them how notification of plan members will take place.
+20 to group administrators informing them how notification to plan members will take place.
 Notices to individual members will be sent out in waves beginning Nov.
-30, Thompson said.
+30, Thomson said.

-The number of affected plan members and the cost of the breach have not yet been determined, Thompson said.
+The number of affected plan members and the cost of the breach have not yet been determined, Thomson said.